-During the Pre-Hearing Conference, the parties will be instructed about the use of past sexualbehavior of the Complainant or past sexual assault by the Respondent as evidence at the hearing.
+During the Pre-Hearing Conference, the parties will be instructed about the use of past sexual behavior of the Complainant1 or past sexual assault by the Respondent2 as evidence at the hearing.
 In most situations, questions and evidence of the past sexual history of either the Respondent or the Complainant are not relevant and will not be admitted at the hearing except in very limited situations set forth below.

-a) such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant or b) if the questions and evidence concern specific incidents or the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.
+- a) such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant or - b) if the questions and evidence concern specific incidents or the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent d.

-d.
 General Hearing Information

 - i.
 At the request of either party, the University will provide for the live hearing to occur with the parties located in separate rooms with technology enabling the decision-maker(s) and parties to simultaneously see and hear the party or the witness answering questions. - ii.
 The University will create an audio or audiovisual recording, or transcript, of any live hearing and make it available to the parties for inspection and review. - iii.
 The Hearing Board is a subset of the University Conduct Board.
 It will be composed an odd number of three or more members, including one (1) student member.
 One of the members shall serve as Chair.
 All members possess voting privileges. - iv.
 Any real or perceived conflict of interest or bias between a member of the Hearing Board and the Respondent or the Complainant must be brought to the attention of the Hearing Facilitator or Chair of the Hearing Board no less than two (2) University Days in advance of the hearing. - v.
 The Respondent and the Complainant have the right to be present for the hearing.
 If the Respondent is a student organization, then one of its officers has the right to be present for the hearing.
 The hearing is closed to the public. - vi.
 The Respondent may not be found to be responsible for sexual misconduct solely because the Respondent is not present at the Hearing. - vii.
 In such cases when a Respondent fails to appear before the Hearing Board, a plea of "not in violation" shall be entered on the Respondent's behalf and the hearing may proceed as scheduled.
 In this situation, the University will provide an advisor to conduct cross-examination of the Complainant and witnesses. - viii.
-In hearings involving more than one Respondent, the Chair of the Hearing Board, in their discretion, may permit the hearings concerning each Respondent to be conducted separately.
+In hearings involving more than one Respondent, the Chair of the Hearing Board, in their discretion, may permit the hearings concerning each Respondent to be conducted separately. - ix.
+The Respondent(s), the Complainant, and the University Presenter shall have the right to hear all evidence, present evidence, testify, and to hear and question witnesses.